François Fillon inquiry to remain open

 "Investigations will continue in strict compliance with the rules governing the Code of Criminal Procedure.
 The sole mission of the national financial prosecutor is to apply the law."

-The 62-year-old conservative candidate has come under increasing pressure since the investigative newspaper Le Canard Enchainé first alleged that his wife, Penelope, and two of his adult children were paid hundreds of thousands of euros for work they did not do.
+The 62-year-old conservative candidate has come under increasing pressure since the investigative newspaper Le Canard Enchainé first alleged that his wife and two of his adult children were paid hundreds of thousands of euros for work they did not do.

-Earlier this month, he told a news conference that he had been attacked with "incredible violence which has never been seen in the Fifth Republic."
+Earlier this month, Fillon told a news conference that he had been attacked with "incredible violence which has never been seen in the Fifth Republic."

 The couple has been questioned by police.
 Both have denied the allegations and no one has been charged.

-Penelope Fillon's attorney, Antonin Levy, told CNN earlier this month that "the fact that Penelope Fillon's work is real was proven to the investigators."
+Levy, the Fillons' lawyer, told CNN earlier this month that "the fact that Penelope Fillon's work is real was proven to the investigators."

 The accusations have dealt a huge a blow to Fillon, who was already facing a fragmented political field in a bitter presidential campaign.